 - Difficulty putting weight on the foot.

 - Tenderness over the Lisfranc joint area.

-- Pain increases when pushing up onto the toes or performing a calf raise exercise.
+- Increasing pain when pushing up onto your toes or performing a calf raise exercise.

 What is a Lisfranc injury?

 The term Lisfranc joint refers to the tarsometatarsal joints where the short tarsal bones in the midfoot meet the long bones or metatarsals in the foot.
 Jaques Lisfranc was a surgeon in Napoleon’s army who described an operation for amputation through this joint.

 Lisfranc injury, or Lisfranc fracture-dislocation, is rare in sport but if left untreated it can have very severe consequences.
 If you suspect a midfoot sprain then you should always consider it a possibility.